How do you buy an engagement ring on a budget?

 If you can’t afford it now, you can always buy a temporary ring that looks like the real thing until you can afford the one you want like…

-10. Consider something similar to a diamond
+10. Consider cheaper alternatives to a diamond

 If you want to get a stone that looks very similar to a diamond (to the extent where you need to be a trained jeweler to see the difference), you might want to consider a moissanite ring.